-This route is graded MODERATE, based on someone with a good level of cardiovascular fitness.
+This route is graded MODERATE/CHALLENGING, based on someone with a good level of cardiovascular fitness.

-Expect some meandering climbs, steep at times, passing over exposed moorland with a long section of gravel track with occasional bumpy bits and a couple of streams to cross.
+Expect some meandering climbs, steep at times, passing over exposed moorland with a long section of gravel track, occasional rough and bumpy bits and a big stream to cross.
 You should be happy spending 3-5 hours in the saddle each day.